 On December 10, 2025, TPM Partner Todd Gluckman testified before the D.C.
 Council Committee of the Whole at a public hearing related to special education.
 He explained that the District has not yet complied with the 2016 DL v.
 DC injunction related to timely special education for preschoolers, described work that the District still needs to do to achieve compliance, and described related problems that have prevented children from receiving the special education that they need.
 The District’s problems are particularly concerning because time is of the essence to provide these young children with special education that could, when started early, improve their educational outcomes and impact them throughout their lives.
-Chairman Mendelson expressed concern about the amount of time that the District has been out of compliance since this injunction issued and surprise that new barriers to compliance continue to arise, particularly regarding children with disabilities that need self-contained classrooms but received no education for part of the 2024-2025 school year.
+Chairman Mendelson expressed concern about the amount of time that the District has been out of compliance since the DL injunction issued and was surprised that new barriers to compliance continue to arise, particularly regarding children with disabilities that need self-contained classrooms but received no education for part of the 2024-2025 school year.

 A written version of Mr. Gluckman’s testimony can be found here.